AndrePasquali/Pac-Man-Unity-Clone/README.md

 # PAC MAN UNITY CLONE
 The PAC MAN CLONE made with Unity from scratch.
-This project was originally made to AQUIRIS GAME STUDIO for SENIOR SOFTWARE ENGINEER position.
+This project was originally made by me to AQUIRIS GAME STUDIO for SENIOR SOFTWARE ENGINEER position.
 The whole project cost me approximately 20 hours of programming.

 TESTED PLATFORMS
 - PC/COMPUTER